Published Date: November 10, 2021 . Last Updated November 16, 2022

 - How much time did you spend at a designated job?
 And so on.

-You might be aware of this section (at the top of the LinkedIn profile) on Facebook profile.
+You might be aware of this section (at the top of your LinkedIn profile) on your Facebook profile.
 You can choose a custom image of any kind like a cover photo.

-For a LinkedIn profile, you can use a cover photo to your advantage.
-Add a slogan or company’s logo.
+You can use a cover photo to your advantage for a LinkedIn profile.
+Add a slogan or company logo.
 If working as a freelancer you can highlight the services you offer as an accountant.
 Keep it simple, short, and precise.

 There are several online tools that allow you to create a professional cover photo for LinkedIn too.
 Try it.